[3 MIN READ]

 As men approach the age of 50, their risk of prostate cancer increases.
 There are two main methods for screening — a rectal examination and a prostate-specific antigen (PSA) blood test.
 While the American Urology Association recommends annual screening between ages 55 and 69, some doctors and researchers are concerned that the PSA test detects slow-growing cancers that don’t need treatment.
 The best option is to talk to your doctor or health care provider about whether screening is the right choice for you.

-If you’re feeling overwhelmed by all the recommended cancer screenings, you’re not alone.
-That’s why Providence offers a convenient chart that helps you keep track of all the recommended cancer screenings, as well other important health screenings.
-You can also ask your doctor for an update on what you should be receiving.
+If you stay on top of your screenings, you could potentially save your own life.
+Providence offers a convenient chart that helps you keep track of all the recommended cancer screenings, as well other important health screenings.
+You can also ask your doctor for an update on the cancer screening guidelines that apply to you.

 Find a doctor